In conversation with More

 More: Or rather, your subjective view of beauty . . . and even knowledge?

-Gregory: My subjective view on either has little to do with my questions.
-And I don’t think your question is relevant anymore.
+Gregory: My subjective view of either has little to do with my questions.
+And I don’t think my views are relevant anymore.

 More: The treasure trove in a chest filled to the brim with both has somehow brought you here—into this very world you and Enough cannot accept.